-To support certain Credentialing Standards between the re-credentialing cycles, Healthy Blue has established an ongoing monitoring program.
+To support certain Credentialing Standards between the recredentialing cycles, Healthy Blue has established an ongoing monitoring program.
 The Credentialing Department performs ongoing monitoring to help ensure continued compliance with Credentialing Standards and to assess for occurrences that may reflect issues of substandard professional conduct and competence.
-To achieve this, the Credentialing Department will review periodic listings/reports within 30 calendar days of the time they are made available from the various sources including, but not limited to, the following:
+To achieve this, the Credentialing Department will review periodic listings/reports within thirty (30) calendar days of the time they are made available from the various sources including, but not limited to, the following:

-- Office of the Inspector General ("OIG")
+- 1. Office of the Inspector General (OIG)

-- Federal Medicare/Medicaid Reports
+- 2. Federal Medicare/Medicaid Reports

-- Office of Personnel Management ("OPM")
+- 3. Office of Personnel Management (OPM)

-- State licensing Boards/Agencies
+- 4. State licensing Boards/Agencies

-- Member/Customer services departments
+- 5. Member/Customer Services Departments

-- Clinical Quality Management Department (including data regarding complaints of both a clinical and non-clinical nature, reports of adverse clinical events and outcomes, and satisfaction data, as available)
+- 6. Clinical Quality Management Department (including data regarding complaints of both a clinical and nonclinical nature, reports of adverse clinical events and outcomes, and satisfaction data, as available)

-- Other internal Healthy Blue departments
+- 7. Other internal Healthy Blue Departments

-- Any other information received from sources deemed reliable by Healthy Blue.
+8. Any other information received from sources deemed reliable by Anthem.